RawaMem/RealBnb/featureList.md

 - Users can remove listings from their wishlists
 - Bonus: create multiple wishlists and edit / delete.

 ## 6. Categories
+- Users can view listings based on categories

 ## 7. Search
+- Users can search listings based

 ## 8. View listings on Google map
+- Users can see general location of a listing using Google map

 ## 9. Messages / Chat between the host and the Realbnber
+- Host can receive user's booking info(creat/edit/delete)
+- Host and Realbnber can chat with each other

 ## 10. Categories

 ## 11. Search